If you’re like a lot of people, you likely found yourself wanting to speak up for our democracy after the 2016 presidential election.

 Sometimes you wonder: What’s the point of activism when the people in power don’t seem to listen or care?
 Why work so hard when nothing changes?

-The slow work of changing our culture can be exhausting and demoralizing.
-It has bright spots too—community and signs of progress, but the threat of burning out and giving up is real.
+The work of creating change is slow.
+It can feel exhausting and demoralizing sometimes.
+It has bright spots too—signs of progress and meaningful connections, but the threat of burning out is real.
+Maybe you have already.

-The danger?
-Our democracy is vulnerable when our citizens check out.
-More than ever, our representative democracy needs its constituents (you and me) to show up and be counted.
+The danger of burnout in these times is that our democracy is vulnerable.
+When citizens mentally check out for good, those in power can abuse their roles.
+More than ever, our representative democracy needs its constituents (you and me) to show up, speak up, and be part of creating change that benefits all.

 It doesn’t matter that you know how to call your senators.
-If you’re out of steam, it’s hard to do anything.
-Pushing through your fatigue can make you sick and also leads to stopping.
+If you’ve run out of steam, the phone can seem impossible to dial.
+Pushing through burnout over and over is a toxic pattern that can make you sick.

 The Art of Perseverance: